lukasgunschera/lukasWebsite/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Open, reproducible, and transparent research
-- Digital mental health
+- Digital media
-- Computational psychiatry
+- Mental health
-- Cognitive processes
+- Cognitive neuroscience

 # Education to show in About widget